phantombuster/tech.io-nickjs/markdowns/welcome.md

 * Getting the data
 * Returning the data

+This will take less than 2 minutes and you only know how to code in JavaScript (async/await syntax).

 ## First step:

 We first need to access the site thanks to NickJS so we need to load the page and here we start: